 - Use secure courier deliveries for shipping devices to users.

 - Don’t expose RDP services to the internet.
 Use centralised authentication and access management solution such as VPN.
 See more technical tips here for businesses.

 - Use jump box concept to add layered protection where temporary allocation of users in restricted environment allows access on need only basis.

-- Continued vulnerability assessments, digital attack surface assessments, logging and monitoring activities should be part of security team plans to ensure 24×7 visibility of attack surface.
+- Continued vulnerability assessments or managed vulnerability scanning, digital attack surface analysis, logging and monitoring activities should be part of security team plans to ensure 24×7 visibility of attack surface.

 - Securing VPN (Virtual Private Network) – VPNs act as entry points to an organisations’ internal network.
 Unless your organisation has fully adopted a zero-trust approach to networking, it is highly likely that VPN access is the only way to fully access your internal resources.
 During these remote working situations, employees require 24×7 access to internal resources that range from company intranet to various task dependent services.
 The following measures may help a business in preparation for VPN use:

 - Authentication – Multi-factor authentication should be in use for VPN access.

 - Protocols – IPSec and TLS VPNs provide secure remote access for enterprises.
 For many businesses both SSL/TLS VPN and IPSec VPN are in use.